Skip to Content

 Add the garlic-herb mix and cook an additional 2 minutes.

-2 Tbsp olive oil, 1 medium onion, 28 oz peeled, plum tomatoes, 2 fresh tomatoes, 2 tsp anchovy paste, 1/2 cup olives, 2 Tbsp capers, 3 tsp smoked tomato vinegar, 1 Tbsp tomato paste, 1 tsp freshly ground black pepper
+2 tablespoons olive oil, 1 medium onion, 28 ounces canned peeled, plum tomatoes, 2 fresh tomatoes, 2 teaspoon anchovy paste, 1/2 cup olives, 2 tablespoons capers, 3 teaspoon red wine vinegar, 1 tablespoon tomato paste, 1 teaspoon freshly ground black pepper

 • Bake the spaghetti squash in the oven for about an hour at 375 F. Using a fork, remove the strands of squash.